 How do I know my generator's surge rating is real?

 Quality generators specify both running and starting watts clearly.
 Cheaper units sometimes inflate the surge number or only sustain it for a fraction of a second.
-Stick with reputable brands and look for a surge duration spec when available.
+Stick with reputable brands, read independent reviews, and—where possible—look for test data from sources like Consumer Reports or generator forums that verify real-world startup performance.

 Is a solar generator enough for a whole house?